ZeroByter/snooker/readme.md

 - ~~aiming trajectory preview~~
   - ~~transitioning from aiming to shooting (choosing strength)~~
 - ~~mobile support~~
-- win and end conditions
+- ~~win and end conditions~~
+- saving game state when exiting tab (in local storage)
+- when won or lost, tap anywhere on screen to reload page